kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 That consistency strengthens the product.

-## Skills Can Make “One Problem — One Solution” Operational
+## Skills Can Make “One Problem — One Solution” Operational { #skills-make-one-problem }

 The framework already reduces ambiguity by choosing a recommended path.